-When you create an order type in the Purchase Order Type - Activities (tdpur0560m000) session, LN automatically links the following mandatory activities to the order type in the Activity field of the Purchase Order Type - Activities (tdpur0560m000) session:
+When you create an order type in the Purchase Order Type - Activities (tdpur0560m000) session, LN automatically links several mandatory activities to the order type, such as:

 - Generate Supply Orders for Subcontracting (tdpur4216m000).
-This activity is only available and mandatory for the subcontracting order type. - Release Purchase Orders to Warehousing (tdpur4246m000). - Purchase Receipts (tdpur4106m000). - Update Sales / Service Order with Delivery Information (tdpur4222m000).
-This activity is only available and mandatory for the direct delivery order type. - Process Delivered Purchase Orders (tdpur4223m000).
+This activity is available and mandatory only for the subcontracting order type. - Release Purchase Orders to Warehousing (tdpur4246m000). - Purchase Receipts (tdpur4106m000). - Update Sales / Service Order with Delivery Information (tdpur4222m000).
+This activity is available and mandatory only for the direct delivery order type. - Process Delivered Purchase Orders (tdpur4223m000).